 Executives hesitant about the future can take comfort in knowing they’re not alone.
 Tools including emids’ new Advanced Data Management Platform (ADMP) combined with its expertise in data and analytics, quality measures, population and care health management, and digital health helps payers and providers maximize and realize the potential of their convergence initiatives.

-While this concludes our blog series on the topic, we look forward to further discussing the industry’s path to digital transformation at our annual Healthcare Summit next week.
-If you’re unable to attend, check back here for a recap of our Summit CDO Roundtable: Making Digital Doable.
+While this concludes our blog series on the topic, you can find further discussion on the industry’s path to digital transformation via our annual Healthcare Summit recap.
+If you were unable to attend in 2019, check back here for a recap of our Summit CDO Roundtable: Making Digital Doable.

 Overseeing payer and digital solutions for emids, Dr. Praveen Soti is a physician thought leader and healthcare business and digital innovation executive with more than 18 years of health tech experience across private and public sectors in North America, EMEA and Asia Pacific.
 Dr. Soti holds an MD and MBA and is an alum of the Stanford Graduate School of Business.
 He served as a past board chair of the Microsoft Health Users Group.
 He has been a featured industry speaker at the World Congress, Harvard Patient Safety Colloquium and HIMSS-Microsoft HUG.
 Be sure to connect with Praveen on LinkedIn.